boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 If you uncheck the `Show Legend` property in the property panel, the dependent properties, which are **Legend color**, **Legend position**, **customization button** and **Legend title** are also hidden.

-> **NOTE:** For single series, Legend wont be visible.
+> **NOTE:** In a single series, the legend will not be visible.

 #### Axis Format

-This option allows you to format the primary and secondary axis values from the formatting details provided using the `Format` button.
-For more details, refer to this [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).
+This option enables you to format the values of the primary and secondary axes using the provided formatting details accessed through the Format button.
+For more information, please refer to this [measure format](/visualizing-data/working-with-widgets/formatting-measure-type-column/).

 ![Formatting Axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/axis-format.png)

 ### Link

-To configure the linking to URL or dashboard with the widget using its settings.
-For more details, refer to [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+To configure the linking to a URL or dashboard with the widget, use its settings.
+For more details, refer to the section on [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/column-chart/linking.png)

 ### Axis settings

-This section allows you to customize the axis settings in chart.
+This section allows you to customize the axis settings in the chart.

 ![Chart axis properties](/static/assets/visualizing-data/visualization-widgets/images/column-chart/axis-settings.png)

 #### Title color

-This allows you to customize the axis title color.
+This enables you to personalize the color of the axis title.

 ![Title color](/static/assets/visualizing-data/visualization-widgets/images/column-chart/title-color.png)

 #### Label color

-This allows you to customize the axis label color.
+This feature allows you to customize the color of the axis labels.

 ![Label color](/static/assets/visualizing-data/visualization-widgets/images/column-chart/label-color.png)

 #### Show category axis

-This allows you to toggle the visibility of category axis.
+This feature allows you to toggle the visibility of the category axis.

 ![Category axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/category-axis.png)